ACINQ/eclair/docs/PostgreSQL.md

 By default Eclair stores its data on the machine's local file system (typically in `~/.eclair` directory) using SQLite.

-Also it supports PostgreSQL as a database backend.
-Eclair was tested with PostgreSQL version 10.6 and higher.
+It also supports PostgreSQL version 10.6 and higher as a database backend.

-To enable PostgreSQL support set `driver` parameter to `postgres`:
+To enable PostgreSQL support set the `driver` parameter to `postgres`:

 ```
 eclair.db.driver = postgres